Careers360 Logo

 $\vec{a_{2}}-\vec{a_{1}}=(\widehat{i}-\widehat{j}-\widehat{k})- (\widehat{i}-2\widehat{j}+3\widehat{k}) = \widehat{j}-4\widehat{k}$

-Then, calculating the determinant value numerator.
+Then, calculate the determinant value of the numerator.

 $\vec{b_{1}}\times\vec{b_{2}} = \begin{vmatrix} \widehat{i} &\widehat{j} &\widehat{k} \\ -1& 1 &-2 \\ 1& 2& -2 \end{vmatrix}$